 Congratulations!
 Your Zap was created successfully.
 Each time this Zap runs, the new call information will automatically be added from your PBXDom account into your Google Sheet.

-By default, Zap automatically runs every 5 minutes and, if any new call information is found, retrieves all of them and inserts at the end of your Google Sheets.
+By default, Zap automatically runs every 5 minutes and, if any new call information is found, retrieves all of them and inserts them at the end of your Google Sheets.

 Now, change the “OFF” button to “ON” to start your Zap.